jbx-protocol/juice-docs/docs/dev/README.md

 - Designing your own Juicebox project
 - Developing extensions usable by Juicebox projects
 - Learning Solidity and contract design
+- Building AI agents that interact with Juicebox
 - or, exploring the ecosystem for inspiration

-... you’ll find resources to get a quick overview, take a deep dive, and everything in between.
+... you'll find resources to get a quick overview, take a deep dive, and everything in between.

 ---
 #### Directory